grafana/grafana/docs/sources/enterprise/request-security.md

 ## IP and hostname blocking

-It's possible to limit requests based on hostname and/or ip addresses in two ways.
+It is possible to limit requests based on a hostname, an IP address, or both.

 ### Deny list